How to Setup Pritunl VPN on AWS EC2 (Step by Step Guide)

 Select the organization name and the server name to attach the organization to the server.

-We need to provide information about the AWS network that we want to connect with securely.
+We need to provide information about the AWS Private subnets that we want to connect with securely.

 Navigate to the Add Route button on the Server tab.

-For testing, I am providing the VPC CIDR.
+For testing purposes, I am adding the VPC CIDR.

 On the dashboard, we can see the logs of the connection and the status of the server.

-The server is ready and running, so we need to create user and user configurations for VPN server access.
+Now you need to create user (clients) and user configurations for VPN server access.

 Navigate to the Users tab and select Add User to add new users.